ZDEEX/pirate/doc/tor.md

-# TOR SUPPORT IN PIRATE
+# TOR SUPPORT IN ZDEEX

 It is possible to run ZDEEX as a Tor onion service, and connect to such services.